The Master Class

 Standard fee (February-June): €1600 includes full program, three-day bike rental, materials, food and drinks.

-The Copenhagenize Fellowship (See below): €0 includes full program, three-day bike rental, materials, food and drinks.
+The Copenhagenize Fellowship (See above): €0 includes full program, three-day bike rental, materials, food and drinks.

 If you are interested in attending the 2019 Master Class, please fill out the form below.